top of page

 https://elizabethbroderick.com.au/wp-content/uploads/Final-Report-into-the-NSW-Police-Promotions-System.pdf

-UNAUTHORISED ACCESS AND DISCLOSURE OF INFORMATION HELD BY VICTORIA POLICE - 2019 VIC
+UNAUTHORISED ACCESS AND DISCLOSURE OF INFORMATION HELD BY VICTORIA POLICE - 2019 VICTORIA

 This report provides an overview of the key risks associated with unauthorised access and disclosure of information by Victoria Police employees.
 It explores the drivers of these risks, as well as potential prevention, reporting and detection measures.